Successful completion of the course Psycholinguistics.

 To successfully finish the course students are required to upload six completed practical assignments on Blackboard (during the semester), including a research proposal as the final assignment/exam.
 For two of the six assignments, students must also hand in a peer review.

 The final mark for the course is established by determining the weighted average.

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.

 Each assignment counts for 15% of the final grade; each review counts for 5%.

 Students may resit maximally one of the assessments, provided that they have adequately attended the seminars (>80%).

-Syllabus will be made available via Blackboard
+A syllabus and suplementary material will be made available via Brightspace.

 Enrolment through uSis is mandatory.